LifeTimeScriptKiddie/LifeTimeScriptKiddie.github.io/notes/Week 3 Automation/Automate OSWE starting routine.md

         shut_down()

 # Function to clear history
+# Sometimes I have too much going on terminal.
+Usually it helps, but I don't want to be custom to having these little helps.
 def clean_history():
     response = input("Do you want to clear history (yes or no): ") if response.lower() == 'yes':